View by Product

 Step 1.
 Connections and settings

-Hook up a camcorder's HDMI port to Lecture Recorder’s DVI IN port using an adapter.
-Hook up a microphone to Lecture Recorder’s Audio IN port.
-Connect the device to network using an RJ-45 cable.
-Turn on Lecture Recorder and the camera.
-As soon as Lecture Recorder is connected to network, it is assigned an IP address.
+Hook up a camcorder's video output to Lecture Recorder x2’s S-video input using an adapter.
+Hook up the laptop's DVI output to the LR x2's DVI input.
+In our example a laptop is used to manage the appliance and to stream the presentation during the lecture.
+Connect a microphone to Lecture Recorder x2’s Audio IN port.
+To provide power to the Lecture Recorder x2, plug the provided PoE adapter into a 10/100Base-T Ethernet network using an Ethernet cable.
+Turn on Lecture Recorder x2 and the camera.
+As soon as Lecture Recorder x2 is connected to network, it is assigned an IP address.
 Now you should use the Network Discovery Utility to connect to the Web admin interface.
 This interface allows you to manage recording and make all necessary settings.

-1. Download the Epiphan Network Discovery Utility to your computer from the manufacturer’s website and start this program.
+1. Download the Epiphan Network Discovery Utility to your laptop from the manufacturer’s website and start this program.

 2. Now select Search to find the device on the network.
 Its name and IP address are displayed in the Name and Address fields.

-3. Start web browser and browse to the IP address of Lecture Recorder.
+3. Start web browser and browse to the IP address of Lecture Recorder x2.
 Enter the user name "admin".
 No password is required.

-You have now access to Web admin interface and can perform recording.
-Video and audio settings can be configured in the Frame Grabber and Audio sections of the Web admin interface.
+You have now access to Web admin interface where you can configure video and audio settings.
+Video settings can be configured in the Stream Setup section of the Web admin interface as explained below.